Saginaw, Michigan: Combating blight

-Unemployment and population loss in the late 20th and early 21st centuries has led to urban blight, specifically a rise in abandoned homes that provided locations for criminal activity.
+Unemployment and population loss in the late 20th and early 21st centuries has led to urban decay, specifically a rise in abandoned homes that provided locations for criminal activity.
 In recent years, city officials, law enforcement, and neighborhood watch associations have made progress in preventing this activity by heavily patrolling target areas and offering rewards for reporting illegal or suspicious activities.

 Efforts to reduce blight in Saginaw increased greatly in 2013, with the United States Department of the Treasury approving a grant to demolish vacant and abandoned properties via the Michigan State Housing Development Authority.
 The $100 million grant contained $11.2 million set aside for Saginaw, with Detroit receiving $52.3 million, Flint $20.1 million, Pontiac $3.7 million, and the final $2.5 million going to Grand Rapids.

-Michigan Governor Rick Snyder praised the initiative, saying, "With these federal funds, we'll be able to launch large-scale demolition programs that strike at the blight that is weakening too many neighborhoods in these cities."
-He added, "This aggressive anti-blight effort will help stabilize neighborhoods that have been struggling for years.
-As the abandoned properties come down, property values will go up, and crime will go down.
-That will encourage the people who live in these neighborhoods to stay in their homes and be part of the revitalization of their communities."

-The Saginaw city government can legally tear down only publicly owned properties, a number that stands above 400.
-The federal grant provides funds to demolish nearly 950 structures.
-After the grant's approval, Saginaw city officials announced a program to purchase unwanted, abandoned structures from their owners, which would be then added to the list of homes to tear down.
-Officials estimate that there are nearly 1,200 privately owned homes within the city limits that are worthy of demolition.
+After the grant's approval, Saginaw city officials announced a program to purchase unwanted, abandoned structures from their owners, which would be then added to a list of homes to tear down.
+Officials estimate that there were nearly 1,200 homes within the city limits worthy of demolition.

 Efforts to revitalize downtown increased in 2013.
 CBS television executive and Saginaw native David Strouse announced an investment plan in late 2013 that would save nearly an entire block of buildings slated for demolition at the intersection of Washington and Genesee, the core of downtown Saginaw.
 The plan called for the renovation and redevelopment of four buildings, creating market-rate apartments on the upper floors and retail space at ground level.
 In 2012 a similar deal was made for the Bancroft and Eddy apartments at the same intersection.
 Once Section 8 housing, these buildings are being transformed into market-rate apartments and retail space.

-Recent economic development

 Economic development in the region is focused on comparative advantages in innovation, clean energy, and continued manufacturing exports.
 Compared to other mid-sized communities, Saginaw has a high number of patent applications per job, and more than 81 times the average US share of jobs in photovoltaic technology research and production.
 The city continues to have a higher proportion of manufacturing jobs than the US average.